MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/onedrive-feature-overview.md

 ## Key OneDrive features

-Unlike most other cloud storage providers, OneDrive makes most of its advanced features available to all subscription types in addition to the standard features that are available from most other cloud service providers.
-The result is flexibility for smaller organizations to choose whether to take advantage of the included advanced features and robust features and capabilities enterprises expect out of the box from a cloud storage provider.
+Unlike most other cloud storage providers, OneDrive makes most of its advanced features available to all subscription types.
+This gives smaller organizations the flexibility to use standard features out of the box, and configure advanced features based on the needs of their organization.

-Key OneDrive features are those that provide value beyond the standard storage requirements from a cloud storage provider, address common customer concerns or specific compliance requirements, and provide unique functionality available only in OneDrive.
-Some of these key features include:
+The features listed in this section address common customer concerns or specific compliance requirements, or provide unique functionality available only in OneDrive:

 -   Known Folder Move

 -   OneDrive Files On-Demand

--   Hybrid integration with SharePoint Server

 -   Modern attachments

--   Real-time team collaboration—Coauthoring in full versions of Microsoft Word, Excel, and PowerPoint
+-   Real-time team collaboration: Coauthoring in full versions of Microsoft Word, Excel, and PowerPoint

 -   Seamlessly connecting files to conversations